MMinauf/pokedex-ts-react/README.md

 # pokedex-ts-react

-Pokedex app made with react and typescript
+Pokedex app made with react,typescript and react query .
-.